omniprime/100-days-of-code/log.md

 **Today's Progress**: Finished the tribute page.
 Took me the whole hour.

 **Thoughts:** Didn't think this would take me the whole hour to do.
 Hopefully the next project will not require as much research.
 I am also a bit frustrated that codepen does not allow the target="_blank" option to go to a link.
 Makes me think that my code does not work.

+### Day 6: January 8th, 2017

+**Today's Progress**: Started working on my portfolio page project for FCC.
+I focused solely on the top navbar portion of the page.

+**Thoughts:** I think I should have stepped away from the navbar about halfway through my hour.
+I started to get a little overcome by how much I do not know about bootstrap and spent a lot of time trying to figure it all out.
+I will be spending some more time going over bootstrap and some simple Javascript to hopefully understand it better.